Sig Engineering - Part 1 - Solana's Gossip Protocol

 defines how data is stored, we start with an example.

 struct which includes the public key of the node and socket address fields that are used to communicate with the node.
-However, its corresponding CrdsValueLabel
+Its corresponding GossipKey

 per Pubkey

-(i.e., if we assume that each validator corresponds to one Pubkey
+.
+If we assume that each validator corresponds to one identity Pubkey

-, then this means we'll only store one contact info struct per validator).
+, then this means we'll only store one ContactInfo

 // the full contact info struct (including pubkeys, sockets, and more)